 Dennis Truong, MD

-Regional Director of Telemedicine and Mobility, Assistant Physician-in-Chief of Northern Virginia, Kaiser Permanente
+Regional Director of Telemedicine and Mobility, Assistant Physician-in-Chief of Northern Virginia, Mid-Atlantic Permanente Medical Group

 After holding numerous leadership positions involving KPHealthconnect, the Clinical Contact Center, and Physician Education and Quality Improvement, he was named Regional Director of Telemedicine/Mobility in May 2014, gaining accountability for existing programs and future roadmap of services.
 In May 2016, he additionally assumed the role of the Assistant Physician-In-Chief (APIC) for Capital Planning and Innovations for the Northern Virginia service area.
 He also serves as a member of the National Quality Forum Telehealth Committee and the KP Virtual Care Workgroup.